Zurück zum Blog

 RoR (Ruby on Rails)

 Ruby on Rails (also known as RoR) is an open-source framework for the web.
-It’s created with Ruby and it’s best suitable for developing web applications—regardless of complexity.
-In other words: Rails allows you to create websites.
+It’s created with Ruby, and it’s best suited for developing web applications—regardless of complexity.
+In other words, Rails allows you to create websites.

 Here are some functionalities: